Cogito2012/3DFaceRecon/README.md

 > * python == 3.5.x (with opencv-python, scipy, etc. Anaconda==3.4.x is recommended.)
 > * TensorFlow == 1.2.0 (with CUDA8.0 and cudnn5.1).
 > * gcc == 4.8.x (for compiling rendering layer).
-> * Data preparation on Windows and implementation codes support only the Linux platform currently.
+> * Currently, the codes are tested only on the Linux platform with environment above.

 ### Data Preparation